clulab/reach/README.md

 will run the system using the `.conf` file under `src/main/resources/application.conf`.

-## Running the interactive Reach shell for rule debugging:
+## Running the interactive Reach shell for rule debugging

 `sbt "runMain runMain edu.arizona.sista.reach.ReachShell"`